What is the maximum income to qualify for financial aid?

-There are two limitations to the Net Price Calculator that we should mention:
+There are a few limitations to the Net Price Calculator that we should mention:

 - The Net Price Calculator only provides an estimate of financial aid.
 Students will need to wait until they are accepted to receive their official financial aid award letter.

 - Some NPCs only include need-based financial aid and will not share information about college-specific scholarships.
 However, some colleges do ask questions about GPA and test scores to give you an idea of how much money you can expect to receive in merit scholarships.

 - The NPC won’t consider any private scholarships that you might win, so you will have to factor these awards in sparately.

 So while not 100% accurate, the Net Price Calculator is a great start for students and parents looking to get pretty accurate financial aid estimate.
 Overall, this is a great tool to assess how your family income will impact financial aid at any college or university.